SJTU-IPADS/HEDB/README.md

 #### Q1: Is HEDB limited to ARM?

-***Absolutely not!*** You can deploy it to any TEE or CC platform you like.
-For exmaple, confidential VM (CVM) is widely supported on modern trusted hardware, such as AMD SEV(-ES,-SNP), Intel TDX, IBM PEF, ARMv9 Realm.
-You can deploy HEDB's integrity zone (DBMS+extension) using one CVM, and HEDB's privacy zone (operators) in another CVM.
+***Absolutely not!*** You can deploy it to whatever trusted execution environment (TEE) or confidential computing (CC) platform you like.
+For instance, confidential VM (CVM) is widely supported on modern trusted hardware, such as AMD SEV(-ES,-SNP), Intel TDX, IBM PEF, ARMv9 Realm.
+You can deploy HEDB's integrity zone (DBMS + extensions) using one CVM, and HEDB's privacy zone (operators) in another CVM.
 If you trust the hypervisor, like AWS Nitro Enclave, you can run them in two Nitro VMs.
 That's it!

 To reproduce the performance evaluation results, you can run HEDB using two CVMs on a CC machine.